SulaimanSayyed21/h446Alevel/h446Alevel.md

                             ]
 ```

 There are ten different topics, each topic title is denoted by the field `title` or `Key:value` pair.
 The `Opposites` being the first topic.
-The topic `Opposites` has four lessons, every lesson accessed as `topics.lessons.lesson_number` by traversing from the top to reach a particualre item.
+The topic `Opposites` has four lessons, every lesson accessed as `topics.lessons.lesson_number` by traversing from the top to reach a particular item.

 Similarly every lesson_number has 10 unique questions kept in an array.
-And each question has two arrays one for `words` and one for the correct answer as `asnwer`.
+And each question has two arrays one for `words` and one for the correct answer as `answer`.

 > Note: Not only accordion component being a place holder is drawn dynamically first by using `.ejs` template but now it is being populated dynamically when the call comes to get this job done to `practiceScript.js`.